Noraim/Noraim_Nunez_11Feb2020_Assignment2/README.md

-# LHC Prepr Assignment 2: Version Control, Loops, Good Code
+# LHC Assignment 2: Version Control, Loops, Good Code

 Question 1.
 Pretend you have the following sequence of numbers given.
 a) Sum: Add up all of the numbers in a continous loop such that newly declared vectors will be automatically added.